elisehalen/VIN-Challenge/README.md

 Finally, the /export endpoint extracts all data from the cache (vintable) and saves it as a binary file in parquet format.
 No user input is required.

+### query_helper.py and classes.py

+The query_helper.py file contains functions with SQL queries that are called on in the main.py file.
+The classes.py file contains classes used in main.py.

 ## Required Installations and Libraries

 This API relies on the installation of Python, FastAPI and SQLite3.
 Also used in this API are the packages: pandas, requests, pydantic and typing.